alex-shpak/hugo-book/exampleSite/content.en/docs/getting-started/configuration.md

   # By default uses Disqus; override partials/docs/comments.html for others
   BookComments = true

+  # /!\ Experimental, may change or be removed.
-  # Enable portable markdown links (resolve relative .md links)
+  # Enable portable markdown links to resolve relative .md links to Hugo URLs.
-  # Values: false, 'warning', 'error'
+  # Lets you write [text](./other.md) instead of Hugo's relref shortcode.
+  #   false     - disabled, relative .md links not resolved
+  #   'warning' - enabled, prints a build warning if linked page doesn't exist
+  #   'error'   - enabled, fails the build if linked page doesn't exist
   BookPortableLinks = false

+  # /!\ Experimental, may change or be removed.
-  # Enable service worker for offline caching
+  # Register a service worker for offline access to visited pages.
-  # Values: false, true, 'precache'
+  #   false      - disabled (default)
+  #   true       - caches pages as you visit them
+  #   'precache' - pre-populates cache with all site pages on first load
   BookServiceWorker = false

   # Only show languages that have translations for current page